chaoss/grimoirelab-sirmordred/README.md

 These are the data sources GrimoireLab supports:
 - askbot: Questions and answers from Askbot site
-- bugzilla: Bugzilla server
+- bugzilla: Bugs from Bugzilla
-- bugzillarest: Bugzilla server (>=5.0) using its REST API
+- bugzillarest: Bugs from Bugzilla server (>=5.0) using its REST API
-- confluence: Confluence server
+- confluence: contents from Confluence
+- crates: packages from Crates.io
-- discourse: Discourse site
+- discourse: Topics from Discourse
+- dockerhub: Repositories info from DockerHub
+- functest: Tests from functest
-- gerrit: Gerrit server
+- gerrit: Reviews from Gerrit
 - git: Commits from Git
 - github: Issues and PRs from GitHub
 - gitlab: Issues and MRs from GitLab
+- google_hits: number of hits for a set of keywords from Google
-- gmane: Gmane messages (not working now)
+- groupsio: messages from Groupsio
-- hyperkitty: Messages from a HyperKitty archiver
+- hyperkitty: Messages from a HyperKitty
-- jenkins: Builds data from a Jenkins server
+- jenkins: Builds from a Jenkins
-- jira: Issues data from JIRA issue tracker
+- jira: Issues data from JIRA issue trackers
+- kitsune: Questions and answers from KitSune
-- mattermost: Messages from a Mattermost channel
+- mattermost: Messages from Mattermost channels
 - mbox: Messages from MBox files
-- mediawiki: Pages and revisions from a MediaWiki site
+- mediawiki: Pages and revisions from MediaWiki
-- meetup: Events from a Meetup group
+- meetup: Events from Meetup groups
+- mozillaclub: Events from Mozillaclub
-- nntp: Articles from a NNTP news group
+- nntp: Articles from NNTP newsgroups
-- phabricator: Tasks from a Phabricator site
+- phabricator: Tasks from Phabricator
-- pipermail: Messages from a Pipermail archiver
+- pipermail: Messages from Pipermail
+- puppetforge: Modules and their releases from Puppet's forge
-- redmine: Issues data from a Redmine server
+- redmine: Issues from Redmine
+- remo: Events, people and activities from ReMo
-- rss: Entries from a RSS feed server
+- rss: Entries from RSS feeds
-- slack: Messages from a Slack channel
+- slack: Messages from Slack channels
-- stackexchange: Questions, answers and comments from StackExchange sites
+- stackexchange: Questions, answers and comments from StackExchange
 - supybot: Messages from Supybot log files
-- telegram: Messages from the Telegram server
+- telegram: Messages from Telegram
-- twitter: Message from the Twitter server
+- twitter: Messages from Twitter

 The following sub-sections show how the data sources that is not an URL must be included in the data sources file in order to be analyzed.